 C&T Publishing, Inc. (C&T) does not sell, rent, loan or trade its mailing lists, whether email or postal.
 All email from C&T is either on an "opt-in" basis or in direct response to an email request or purchase transaction we have received.
-If you no longer wish to receive email from C&T, please update your profile here or email us at email@example.com.
+If you no longer wish to receive email from C&T, please update your customer profile here, update your shop profile here, or email us at email@example.com.
 We will gladly respect your wishes.

 C&T collects certain information only when guests knowingly provide such information, for example, when placing an order or with the submission of information you voluntarily make through a form.
 Information provided will be used for internal company purposes, such as marketing and promotions and will not be shared with any third parties.
 We do not disclose your personal identifying information to any third parties unless release of the information is required by law.